videsk/aoform/README.md

 }];
 ```

-After create JSON Schema, for create new Form only need add one line:
+After JSON Schema, can create new Form with:

 ```javascript
 var myForm = new AOForm(jsonForm, document.querySelector('body'));